agile-lab-dev/Data-Product-Specification/README.md

   * the ID is a URN of the form `urn:dmb:cmp:$DPDomain:$DPName:$DPMajorVersion:$StorageAreaName`.
 * `Name: [String]*` the name of the Storage Area.
 This name is used also for display purposes, so it can contain all kind of characters.
 When used inside the Storage Area ID all special characters are replaced with standard ones and spaces are replaced with dashes.
 * `FullyQualifiedName: [Optional[String]]` human-readable name that describes better the Storage Area.
+  Following the Open Metadata convention it should be of the form `domain.dataproduct.storage_area`.
 * `Description: [String]` detailed explanation about the function and the meaning of this storage area,
 * `Kind: [String]*` type of the entity.
 Since this is an Output Port the only allowed value is `storage`.
 * `Owners: [Array[String]]` It is an array of user/role/group related to LDAP/AD user.
 This field defines who has all permissions on this specific storage area